 In 1927, at the University of Berlin, Soviet Psychologist Bliuma Zeigarnik and her professor Kurt Lewin, observed a phenomenon among the waiters whilst sitting in the University café.
-This observation would go on to influence her own independent studies and research, and ultimately produce findings that would prove to be useful into the modern day – in particular for task management.
+This observation would go on to influence her own independent studies and research, and ultimately produce findings that would prove to be useful in the modern day - in particular for task management.

 In her observation, Zeigarnik noticed how waiters could incredibly recall large numbers of orders around a table, yet once the orders had hit the plate and were served – this was all forgotten.
 In one instance, she enjoyed a meal with 15 others, with the waiter remembering each person’s order.
 However, when she returned not long after the meal to collect her bag she had left – the same waiter who had served her not too long before had forgotten who she was.